Los Guerreros: World Championship Wrestling (1998)

 In World Championship Wrestling (WCW), Chavo and Eddie were not really a tag team as they were later on in WWE.
 Chavo had only a year of experience in contrast to Eddie's eight or nine years.
 As part of their angle, Eddie would continually try to make Chavo adopt Eddie's cheating tactics, but Chavo often refused to do so.

-On the March 9, 1998 episode of Nitro, Chavo lost to Booker T in a match.
+On the March 9, 1998 episode of Nitro, Chavo lost to Booker T in a wrestling match.
 After the match, Eddie suplexed Chavo to teach him a lesson.
 On the March 12 episode of WCW Thunder, he defeated his nephew Chavo in a match and forced him to become his "slave".
 At Uncensored, Chavo was forced to support Eddie when he faced Booker T for Booker's World Television Championship.
 Eddie lost the match after receiving a missile dropkick.
 Eddie and Chavo then feuded with Último Dragón.
 Chavo lost to Dragón at Spring Stampede.
 At Slamboree, Eddie defeated Dragón despite interference from Chavo.
 After the match, Chavo kissed Eddie and began to display insane behavior.
 Eddie would leave Chavo during a match, and that would lead them to feud with each other.
 At The Great American Bash, Chavo got an upset victory over Eddie.
 They faced each other in a Hair vs. Hair match at Bash at the Beach which Eddie won.
 Continuing to show his crazy behavior Chavo would shave his own head while Eddie looked on in disbelief.
 Eddie saved Chavo from beatings by Stevie Ray, seeming that he would align with Chavo but he wanted his release.
 Chavo's treatment at the hands of Eddie drove him "crazy" and he adopted the gimmick of a psycho fixated with a hobby horse he dubbed "Pepé."
 This led to a feud with Norman Smiley in which Pepé was thrown into a woodchipper by Smiley.
 Another result of his insanity, was his inability to join Eddie's Latino World Order stable, which was a take-off of the nWo.
 The stable included nearly every Latino wrestler in WCW except Chavo.